swch/strivve-docs-nextjs/src/pages/testing/site-testing/index.md

 For our top-tier merchant sites, we have a rigorous testing process in place for CardUpdatr & CardSavr functionality.
 We conduct these tests bi-weekly to ensure successful placement of cardholders' credit cards on these critical merchant sites.
 Continuous testing and monitoring are our top priorities as they form the core of our business.

 In the event of failures at any merchant site, we immediately place them on a "watchlist" and closely monitor them on a daily basis for a week.
-Based on the results of our daily tests for these watchlist merchant sites, we make informed decisions on whether to temporarily remove the sites from the production rotation while we address the issues or to keep the site active and continue accepting production traffic
+Based on the results of our daily tests for these watchlist merchant sites, we make informed decisions on whether to temporarily remove the sites from the production rotation while we address the issues or to keep the site active and continue accepting production traffic.

 We also pay close attention to the impact of our testing activities to avoid triggering account or card fatigue, which could negatively affect the cardholders' experience and GoLive testing.